 The Julian Assange I Met in 2010 Doesn't Exist Anymore April 12th, 2019|Tags: ideas|On Friday April 12, 2019, Wired at WIRED wrote:When the author interviewed the Wikileaks cofounder in 2010, what happened online still seemed remote and relatively unthreatening.
 Today it’s deadly serious.Read the original article at wired.comRelated Posts:Yes, You Should Fear the Arrest of Julian AssangeFame, infamy and incarceration: The Julian Assange storyHow Britain, Ecuador and US plotted for six months…Moment Julian Assange SKATEBOARDS through the… Share This Story, Choose Your Platform!
 FacebookTwitterLinkedInRedditEmail About the Author: Wired Visit WIRED for more details.
-You can also find more of Wired's content at twitter.com.
-Wired has recently written 5 articles on similar topics including :"Catch up on the most important news today in 2 minutes or less".
+You can find more of Wired's content at twitter.com.
+Wired has recently written 6 articles on similar topics including :"The former Facebook employee says the government should break up the company and then comprehensively regulate it.
+The only problem: It might not be enough".
+(May 10, 2019)"Catch up on the most important news today in 2 minutes or less".
 (April 2, 2019)"How tales of Edward Snowden and Albert Gonzalez possess an old Victorian in the Catskills".
 (March 21, 2019)"It’s not about keeping you safe from Facebook’s data-hoovering efforts.
 It’s about competing with other messaging platforms".
 (March 7, 2019)"If the Facebook CEO's reflection tour has revealed anything it is that even as he wrestles with the harms the platform has wrought, he is busy dreaming up new ones".
 (March 7, 2019)"At least we still have Twitter".
 (February 22, 2019) Leave A Comment Cancel reply Comment Save my name, email, and website in this browser for the next time I comment.